 categories relating to television programs.
 Also, because it is an

 MS-DOS game, the category changer in The Joker’s Wild

 does not let you see all of the icons at once.

 - The GameTek version of Press Your Luck had six

 contestant characters, three male and three female.
 Players could

 control some and select others as computer opponents.

-versions of these game shows.
-My assumption is that players would choose
+of these game shows.
+My assumption is that players would choose from a

 I can provide contestant characters and other graphics (not necessarily